Jury: Kevin Spacey didn't molest actor Anthony Rapp in 1986

-The verdict in federal court in Manhattan brings to a conclusion a civil trial that was an outgrowth of the #MeToo movement.
-The lawsuit, based on 2017 claims by Rapp, sought $40 million in damages.
+The verdict brings to a conclusion a trial that was an outgrowth of the #MeToo movement.

-Deliberations lasted just over an hour.
-When the verdict was read, Spacey dropped his head.
-But he then hugged lawyers and others before leaving the courtroom.

 Jennifer Keller, a lawyer for Spacey, told jurors that Rapp made up the encounter and said they should reject Rapp’s claims.